Welcome to today's edition of the Rush 24-7 podcast.

 It was a setup.

-Well, it was clever set up.
+Well, it was clever setup.

-It was not a it was not you can say it's a gotcha.
+You can say it's a gotcha.

-This is exact kind of things they do with Republicans, but this doesn't happen when Democrats are in the midst of a debate.
+This is the exact kind of things they do with Republicans, but this doesn't happen when Democrats are in the midst of a debate.

 Tim Russert.